gizmore/phpgdo-html/README.md

 # phpgdo-html

-phpgdo message provider that uses htmlpurifier to allow user html input in text areas.
-Required by almost all even more enhanced providers.
+phpgdo message provider that uses [htmlpurifier](https://github.com/ezyang/htmlpurifier) to allow user html input in text areas.
+Required by almost all more enhanced message providers.